1.00063_151

 1955-03-20 00:00:00

-CMU duo invents the first computer programming language.
+CMU duo develops one of the first computer programming language.

-Herbert A. Simon and Allen Newell create the Information Processing Language (IPL).
+Herbert A. Simon and Allen Newell create Information Processing Language (IPL), one of the first programming languages designed specifically for artificial intelligence and symbotic computation.

 1957-03-01 00:00:00